entropylan/factorio-lan-website/content/terms.md

 Downloading and sharing of copyright protected work on provided networks, is illegal and not allowed.

 Every customer must bring a surge protected extension lead for connection to the event power sockets we provide.
 These units will help protect equipment from damage should there be a power surge or power loss.
-No responsibility will be accepted by Factory Game Lan Party for any damage caused to equipment due to the absence of a surge protector.
+No responsibility will be accepted by FLAN Party for any damage caused to equipment due to the absence of a surge protector.

 You are unable to plug anything else into the venue power supply other than your PC/console and monitor(s).